ineffyble/lemmibot/README.md

 # Lemmibot

-A toy robot simulator with more self-preservation instincts than a real lemming.
+A toy robot with better self-preservation instincts than a real lemming.

 ## Installation